BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 4 GPIO and I2C.md

 You are free to use extra packages in Python.

 - [ ] **Display Real-Time Status**
-Try to get the real-time status:
+<br> Try to get the real-time status:
 1. temperature of the Pi; 2.
 Time.

-Display these info on the screen.
+<br> Display these info on the screen.

 - [ ] **Add Emoji**
-Plain text may look boring.
+<br> Plain text may look boring.
 You can add some emojis.
 <br> Download Google Noto Emoji font
 <br> https://fonts.google.com/noto/specimen/Noto+Emoji
 <br> Un-zip and place the ```NotoEmoji-Regular.ttf``` in the same folder as your code file.